harlan-zw/nuxt-webpack-optimisations/README.md

 }
 ```

-Note: Measure can be buggy and can only work with SSR enabled.
+Note: Some features are disabled with measure on, such as caching.

 ## Features